rianadon/CheckPCR/README.md

 If you ever encounter any bug, please create an issue on Github so I can hopefully fix it.

-Also, I the page has frozen on me multiple times due to rendering issues.
-If this ever happens, use the Chrome task manager to kill the app and reload it.
-I'm not sure how I'll fix this, so you'll have to endure with me :disappointed:. *Note: I think this is fixed now, but I don't know for sure.*

 Features
 --------
 ### Immediate and Offline Loading